c128lib/Reference/Vdc.md

 in use.
 The printing routines update the cursor position after each character is printed so that these registers always hold the address of the next available character position.

+### <a name="10"></a><a name="11"></a> 16/$10 17/$11 Light pen vertical and horizontal positions
+Whenever the LP input line to the VDC chip is brought to a low (0 volts) state, the row and column values for the current position of the raster beam are latched into these registers.
+The vertical (row) number will be latched into register 16/$10, and the horizontal (column) number will be latched into register 17/$11.
+To signal that a value has been latched, the LP flag (bit 6 of the external register at 54784/$D600) will be set to
+%1.
+That bit will remain at %1 until either of these registers is read, at which time it will be reset to %0.
+However, reading these registers does not clear them; the latched values will be retained until the LP line is brought low again.

+The VDC's LP line is connected to pin 6 of control port 1 (control port 2 does not support a light pen).
+A light pen has at its tip an electronic device known as a phototransistor, which is connected so as to cause a low pulse whenever the video beam moves past the pen.
+Note that the pen will not be triggered if the screen position is black or one of the other dark colors.
+Only positions which have bright characters can be read.
+The ideal character to read with a light pen is a white re verse-video space.

+When a light pen is used, the range of values in these registers depends on the screen width and height selected by other VDC registers.
+Unlike the VIC chip, whose light pen registers return scan line and dot position values, these registers return row and column numbers corresponding to the light pen position.
+This makes the results much easier to interpret, but does not allow precise positioning, so it is unlikely that you'll see any 80-column drawing programs using the light pen as an input device.
+For the standard 80-column X 25-line screen, the value in register 16/$10 corresponds very closely to the row number: ranging from 1/$01 at the top of the screen to 25/$19 at the bottom.
+Actually, you may find that if you position the pen slightly below the bottom screen line you can get a reading of 26/$1A.
+While the vertical resolution is good, the horizontal resolution is quite poor.
+The horizontal reading won't correspond to the row number (1-80).
+Instead, it corresponds approximately to the absolute horizontal character position, which includes the border areas on the left and right edges of the screen.
+You should find that when the pen is pointed at the leftmost character position, you get a reading of about 27-29 in register 17/$11.
+This implies that the rightmost character position should give readings of about 106-108.
+Actually, you may get higher readings—120 or more.
+In fact, even if you hold the pen perfectly stil] you may see the character position vary up or down by 4 or 5.
+The moral is that the light pen is much better at reading vertical than horizontal positions.
+You'll have better luck if you limit yourself to checking whether the pen is within a range of horizontal positions.
+For example, if you read the horizontal position and store the result in the variable H, then an expression such as

+H = INT((H — 30) / 8)

+will return a range of values 0-9 indicating roughly which one of ten eight-column horizontal areas the pen is pointing to.
+You should be aware that these registers can be tricked into reading false values.
+Pin 6 of control port 1 is also used for light pen input for the VIC chip, and a light pen signal generated on the 40-column screen will latch meaningless values in these registers.
+In lieu of a light pen, several other events can cause a pulse on the LP line.
+That control port pin is also used for the joystick fire button, so pressing the button of a joystick plugged into port 1 will also latch values in these registers.
+Because of this joystick button function, the port line is also connected to the line from row 4 of the keyboard matrix.
+This has two consequences.
+First, pressing any of the following keys with no light pen connected will latch meaningless
+values: F1, Z, C, B, M, period, right SHIFT, space, the 2 and ENTER keys on the numeric keypad, and the ^ key in the cursor group.
+More significantly, while a light pen is connected, all of these keys will be "dead" and cannot be typed.

+### <a name="12"></a><a name="13"></a> 18/$12 19/$13 Current memory address
+This register pair specifies which address in the VDC's private block of RAM will be referenced by the next read or store operation involving register [31/$1F](#1F).
+As with the other VDC address register pairs, the first register (18/$12) holds the high byte of the address and the second (19/$13) holds the low byte.
+A value stored in register [31/$1F](#1F) is transferred to the VDC memory location specified in this register pair.
+Reading register [31/$1F](#1F) returns the value in the location in VDC memory with the address specified in this register pair.
+For copy or fill operations, the value in these registers determines the destination address for the operation.
+These registers are autoincrementing, meaning that the address value here is automatically increased by 1 after each read or store to register [31/$1F](#1F).

+Thus, when you wish to read or load a continuous series of VDC memory locations you only need to set the memory address in these registers before the first read or store.
+After that, you can just read from or write to register [31/$1F](#1F) and the address will be handled automatically.